Air-Factories-2-0/af2-design/README.md

 ##### 5.5 - Retrive validation result from Hyperledger

-For each printed piece, on the Hyperledger Blockchain there are the results of the print quality check carried out on each N layers, therefore a percentage of print quality is associated with each piece: if all the pieces have a value greater than 70/80% (TO BE DECIDED) then the order is considered completed successfully.
+For each printed piece, on the Hyperledger Blockchain there are the results of the print quality check carried out on each N layers, therefore a percentage of print quality is associated with each piece: if all the pieces have a value greater than 80% then the order is considered completed successfully.

 ##### 5.6 - Paying Maker